 Award: This scholarship is renewable over four years and is worth a total of $8,000 ($2,000 per year).

-– Must be admitted as a first-time student to Anderson University.
+- Must be admitted to Anderson University as a first-time freshman student.

 - Must submit the FAFSA (Free Application for Federal Student Aid).

 - Major in cybersecurity.